 Teaching science to kids can be creative and fun!
 It’s easy to make school at home interesting and interactive to inspire a love for learning.
+I am not a natural teacher; I am super crafty, kind of disorganized and I go with the flow but I find ways to enforce my kids’ daily routine and make our homeschool schedule work.
+My oldest child is in kindergarten this year and she’s been learning how to write her letters, do basic math and explore simple scientific principles.
+We love doing experiments with color and learning about the 5 senses!
 Here are a few projects we’ve enjoyed to mix up our daily homeschool routine.

 The best way to learn about science is by performing your own experiments, but not every family has a full science lab in their garage.
 These static electricity activities are fun to incorporate into homeschool or do as an after school activity.

-Are your kids going back to school?
+For many families, September marks the end of summer vacation and the start of a more structured school routine.
+It can be hard for kids to transition from summer fun to maintaining daily schedules, doing homework, and getting plenty of sleep.
 I remember as a kid missing the end of summer days and also feeling excited about buying new school supplies and jumping back into structured days.
 Here are some basic survival tips for making the school schedule transition a little easier.